aplteam/Cider/mkdocs/docs/api.md

 `noPkgLoad`

-: Setting the flag stops Cider from loading Tatin dependencies as specifed in the config file’s `dependencies` and `dependencies_dev` parameters.
+: Set the flag to stop Cider from loading Tatin dependencies as specifed in the config file’s `dependencies` and `dependencies_dev` settings.
 Defaults to 0.

 `parent`